Wrongful Death Attorneys in Charleston, SC

 Starting the process of filing a wrongful death claim can seem overwhelming, confusing, and draining.
 It doesn’t have to feel that way.
 We understand that losing a loved one can turn your world upside down, and we are here to help in every way that we can.
 We will have your back throughout your case and beyond.

 Sometimes just talking to someone who understands your situation can help.
-Our experienced lawyers are here to listen to you, explain your options, and answer any questions you may have.
+Our Charleston wrongful death attorneys are here to listen to you, explain your options, and answer any questions you may have.
 To schedule a free consultation, our team is available 24/7 via phone at (843) 888-9000.
-For your convenience, you may also submit an online form, email info@ctlawsc.com, or start an online chat to get in touch with an experienced wrongful death lawyer as soon as possible.
+For your convenience, you may also submit an online form, email , or start an online chat to get in touch with an experienced wrongful death lawyer as soon as possible.

 What Is Wrongful Death?